algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 ### 5. Blending step

- 1. Selection: Winemakers carefully choose different wines with  to create a desired flavor profile.
+ 1. Selection: Winemakers carefully choose different wines to create a desired flavor profile.
  2. Trial Blending: Small-scale blending experiments are conducted, combining different wines in varying proportions to find the ideal blend.
 Tasting and adjustments are made until the desired result is achieved.
   For example:
    (input --> percatage of wine.